Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Background and Related Work

 \subsubsection{Back-End}

 The role of the C-SLAM back-end is to estimate the most likely poses and map from the noisy measurements gathered by all robots.
 To this end, Choudary et al.~\cite{choudharydistributedmappingprivacy2017} propose the distributed Gauss-Seidel (DGS) technique which allows robots to converge to a globally consistent local pose graph by communicating only the pose estimates involved in inter-robot loop closures, and therefore preserving the privacy of their whole trajectories.
 Tian et al.~\cite{tiandistributedcertifiablycorrect2021} significantly improve on that approach and provide a certifiably correct distributed solver for pose graph optimization.
 This technique performs multiple exchanges between the robots until they converge to globally consistent local solutions.
-Tian et al.~\cite{tianasynchronousparalleldistributed2020} extend this approach to support asynchronous updates during the iterative optimization process, thus avoiding complex synchronization and bookkeeping.
 In a different vein, recent work by Murai et al.~\cite{murairobotwebdistributed2022} laid the foundation for larger-scale multi-robot collaborative localization based on Gaussian Belief Propagation.
 One of the main challenges in both single-robot and collaborative SLAM is the frequent occurrence of erroneous measurements among inter-robot loop closures due to perceptual aliasing~\cite{lajoiemodelingperceptualaliasing2019}.
-While many techniques exist for the single-robot problem, Lajoie et al.~\cite{lajoiedoorslamdistributedonline2020} first combined DGS with Pairwise Consistency Maximization (PCM)~\cite{mangelsonpairwiseconsistentmeasurement2018}, which computes the maximal clique of pairwise consistent inter-robot measurements, to perform robust and distributed pose graph optimization.
-More recently, Yang et al.~\cite{yanggraduatednonconvexityrobust2020} introduced the Graduated Non-Convexity (GNC) algorithm, a general-purpose approach for robust estimation on various problems including pose graph optimization.
-GNC was integrated with~\cite{tiandistributedcertifiablycorrect2021} in a robust distributed C-SLAM solver (D-GNC)~\cite{tiankimeramultirobustdistributed2022}.
+While many techniques exist for the single-robot problem, Lajoie et al.~\cite{lajoiedoorslamdistributedonline2020} first combined DGS with Pairwise Consistency Maximization (PCM)~\cite{mangelsonpairwiseconsistentmeasurement2018}, which computes the maximal clique of pairwise consistent inter-robot measurements, to perform robust and distributed optimization.
+More recently, Yang et al.~\cite{yanggraduatednonconvexityrobust2020} introduced the Graduated Non-Convexity (GNC) algorithm, a general approach for robust estimation on various problems including pose graph optimization.
+GNC was integrated with~\cite{tiandistributedcertifiablycorrect2021} in a robust distributed solver (D-GNC)~\cite{tiankimeramultirobustdistributed2022}.

 \ExecuteMetaData[explanation_figures.tex]{frameworks}